|

 reasonably practicable.
 Where noise risks remain, inspectors will be

-looking for evidence that the risks are being managed adequately and
+looking for evidence that the risks have been managed adequately and

-that suitable hearing protection and health surveillance is in place.
+that suitable hearing protection is available and health surveillance in place.

 levels are sufficiently high that hearing protection should be worn.